 A regular question we’re asked here at WC Vendors is which payment gateway is supported?
-The quick answer is all WooCommerce gateways are supported for payments from customers however there is confusion between what payments are and how they are supported.
+The quick answer is all WooCommerce gateways are supported.
+We have found that confusion happens when the next question is “How do I pay my vendors?”

 - Payments from customers for orders